Tolaman/Tolaman/README.md

 But My final gaol is to become a Data Scientist

-Skills: Django / Python / SQL / JS / HTML / CSS / Sass
+Skills: Django / ReactJS / Python / SQL / JS / CSS / Sass

 - 🔭 I’m currently working on a mining website for a big company as a freelance and also looking for a internship. feel free to contactT me
 - 🌱 i'm learning React